Skeletal muscle: Research

 Myopathies have been modeled with cell culture systems of muscle from healthy or diseased tissue biopsies.
 Another source of skeletal muscle and progenitors is provided by the directed differentiation of pluripotent stem cells.

 Research on skeletal muscle properties uses many techniques.
 Electrical muscle stimulation is used to determine force and contraction speed at different frequencies related to fiber-type composition and mix within an individual muscle group.
 In vitro muscle testing is used for more complete characterization of muscle properties.

 The electrical activity associated with muscle contraction is measured via electromyography (EMG).
 Skeletal muscle has two physiological responses: relaxation and contraction.
 The mechanisms for which these responses occur generate electrical activity measured by EMG.
 Specifically, EMG can measure the action potential of a skeletal muscle, which occurs from the hyperpolarization of the motor axons from nerve impulses sent to the muscle.
 EMG is used in research for determining if the skeletal muscle of interest is being activated, the amount of force generated, and an indicator of muscle fatigue.
 The two types of EMG are intra-muscular EMG and the most common, surface EMG.
-The EMG signals are much greater when a skeletal muscle is contracting verses relaxing.
+The EMG signals are much greater when a skeletal muscle is contracting versus relaxing.
 However, for smaller and deeper skeletal muscles the EMG signals are reduced and therefore are viewed as a less valued technique for measuring the activation.
 In research using EMG, a maximal voluntary contraction (MVC) is commonly performed on the skeletal muscle of interest, to have reference data for the rest of the EMG recordings during the main experimental testing for that same skeletal muscle.

 Research into the development of artificial muscles includes the use of electroactive polymers.